-In the first perspective, the whole innovation process is seen as a project - a new product development project - that starts when a new technology becomes available.
+- that starts when a new technology becomes available.
 The project ends when the new product is ready for production and distribution and its marketing is prepared.
 Subsequently, there is the market introduction phase and that is when the diffusion process starts.

 In this perspective, different types of management are required to complete the process successfully.
 For example, R&D management is required to develop the technology, and R&D continues to be involved in the subsequent product development phase.
-Project management is required to manage the new product development trajectory.
-Marketing strategies are required to prepare a market introduction plan and manage the subsequent diffusion process, as can be seen in the figure below.
+Project management is required to manage the new product

+Figure 10: Marketing strategies in market introduction plan